ExtremelySalty/HotelBooker/README.md

 * Language: C#
 * ORM: EntityFrameworkCore (v8)
 * Database Provider: Sql Server
+* NUnit: testing framework
-* TestContainers: this libraryis used for the testing of the Categories of Repository and Integration
+* TestContainers: this library is used for the testing of the Categories of Repository and Integration
+* Shouldly: used for the assertions for the tests
+* NSubstitute: used for mocking interfaces
+* Bogus: used for generating test data in the tests as well as the seed data

 ## How to run